Make That Move: 8 Useful Walker And Wheelchair Exercises To Do Each Day

 Use your walker to balance yourself.
 If you need additional balance use a wall and/or ask for a spot.
-Keeping your back straight, bend your legs and lower your hips.
+Keep your back straight, bend your legs, and lower your hips.

 A walker will allow you to complete a partial squat.
 Only go as low as your walker and body allow.
 Keep in mind your current level of physical fitness as well to avoid injury.